Aruljothee/intern-notes--Aruljothee-/Week1.md

 The requested user was not found.

-### Response Headers

-I observed response headers from the server, including:

-* Content-Type - Shows the response format.
-* Cache-Control - Gives information about caching.
-* X-GitHub-Request-Id - Identifies the request.

 ### Response Body

 The response contains an error message saying that the user was not found.